jlordiales/jlordiales.github.io/_posts/2014-10-30-migrating-to-github-pages.md

 posts?
 That same file already has all our comments as well, we just need to import them into Disqus.
 Luckily that's pretty easy to do.
 You can go [here](http://import.disqus.com/) and directly upload your xml file.
-Disquss will take care of getting all your comments and adding them to your account for you to display them on your new blog.
+Disqus will take care of getting all your comments and adding them to your account for you to display them on your new blog.